Boosting the Power of Kernel Two-Sample Tests: Numerical Experiments

-The plots show that the multiple kernel MMMD tests have significantly more power than the single kernel MMD tests and the FR test in all the 4 settings.
+The plots show that the multiple kernel MMMD tests have significantly more power than the single kernel MMD tests and the FR test in both the 2 settings.
 Overall the {\tt Gauss MMMD} and the {\tt Mixed MMMD} tests perform the best, closely followed by the {\tt Lap MMMD}.
 This also shows the advantage of aggregating kernels across a range of dimensions, from low dimensions to dimensions that are comparable and even larger than the sample size.
+Additional simulations are provided in Appendix \ref{sec:dimensionadditional} of the supplementary material.